bberberov/userexec/README.md

 # userexec

 A collection of scripts and tools.
-They are either wrappers, too small for an independent package, to too early in their development.
+They are either wrappers, too small for an independent package, or too early in their development.

 ## Usage